 - Receive consulting services from NCUA's Office of Small Credit Union Initiatives

 Form an association that only low-income individuals can join and add that association to a field of membership.

 As of yearend 2018, LICUs had 106,234 (worth $30B) business loans outstanding compared to 95,479 (worth $30B) for non-LICUs.
 LICUs hold $5.9B in nonmember deposits and $265 million in secondary capital compared to $6B in nonmember deposits at non-LICUs.

-Here’s some other interesting financial information about LICUs compared to all credit unions from the NCUA:
+Here’s some other interesting financial information about how LICUs stack up when compared against all credit unions from the NCUA: